PatSvedberg/historical_stockholm/README.md

     * **Expected**: Hero image does not scale and look the same on every screen size:
         * **Testing**: In the Chrome Developer Tool, I changed the screen size up and down.
         * **FIX**: In the CSS I added a height: 100% to the image.
-        * **Resault**: Now the image scales the same on every screen size.
+        * **Result**: Now the image scales the same on every screen size.
     <br>
     <br>
-    * **Expected**: On my mentors sreen.
-Header text not scaling correcly and spils outside it in a 20px range (477-466px screen size):
+    * **Expected**: On my mentor's screen.
+Header text not scaling correctly and spills outside it in a 20px range (477-466 px screen size):
         * **Testing**: In the Chrome Developer Tool, I changed the screen size up and down.
 But I was not able to replicate it.
 I suspect it is because of a plug in on her browser.
         * **FIX**: Was not able to fix it since I can't replicate it
-        * **Resault**: The bug might still be there for those with some Dev Tool plugins but for most people it should work as intended.
+        * **Result**: The bug might still be there for those with some Dev Tool plugins but for most people it should work as intended.

     ## Validators: